karmich/super_duper_startup/README.md

-Soon we will earn al money of the world!!!*
+Soon we will earn all money of the world!!!*

 * maybe